revolution-messaging/animate.sass/README.md

 # Animate.css

-_Just-add-water CSS animation_

-`animate.css` is a bunch of cool, fun, and cross-browser animations for you to use in your projects.
-Great for emphasis, home pages, sliders, and general just-add-water-awesomeness.
+A bunch of cool, fun, and cross-browser animations for you to use in your projects.

-## Credit

 Originally forked from [Dan Eden](https://github.com/daneden/animate.css).
 This version is completely rewritten in [SASS](http://sass-lang.com/) with the following additions/revisions: